pdmosses/metaborg.github.io/docs/references/statix/terms.md

 !!! note "Terminology: Sort vs. Type"
     Throughout this reference manual, we use the term 'sort' for syntactic categories, and 'type' for all other types (such as lists, tuples, scopes, etc.).
-    However, in practise, these terms are both used in both meanings.
+    However, in practice, these terms are both used in both meanings.

 ## Numerals